Below are some frequently asked questions. Please feel free to email us or call us if you do not see your question or answer.

 Yes, we will have a summer RN on duty during camp hours.
 Please make sure all camper health forms are completed and if you have any health related questions or more information to share, please schedule a meeting with our nurse.
 For students requiring an EpiPen/Auvi-Q, our practice is to err on the side of caution and deliver an EpiPen before providing Benadryl if we suspect that a child may have ingested an allergen or if we suspect an anaphylactic reaction.
 Please visit our health page for more information.

 Yes and no. We request that all families, even GDS families, complete the summer health form online when you register and by June 1 or your child will not be able to attend the program.
 However, GDS families do NOT need to send in a copy of the DC Child Health Certificate.

 While it is not required, we do appreciate notice if a child will be absent so teachers can plan ahead.
-We will also make wellness phone calls each day to check on our participants.
-You may call 202-295-1091 or email Natalie at firstname.lastname@example.org to let us know about an absence or early pick up.
+You may call 202-295-1091 or email firstname.lastname@example.org to let us know about an absence or early pick up.

 Please note: If your child’s program is going on a field trip you must arrive by the time of departure.
 If you arrive late and miss the departure time you will not be allowed to stay as there is no child care provided.
-Notice and information about field trip dates and times will be emailed home at least one week prior.
+Notice and information about field trip dates and times will be emailed home.

 Please check our absence policy for individual classes and credit classes.

 This year we are happy to share that our dining services, Meriwether Godsey, will be providing the opportunity to purchase lunch on campus.
 Our dining services offer healthy meals with options for vegetarian and gluten free meals.
 When you register for a program you will see an option to purchase lunch.
 You can also add this onto your child’s registration up until 2 weeks before the start date.
 Students are also welcome to bring their own packed lunch.